-There’s a lot of nonsense rules out there about wedding dresses for older brides: you shouldn’t wear white, you must cover your arms, etc. The truth is that it’s your day and you just need to find a dress that you feel comfortable and confident in.
+The only thing that can take the shine off your wedding dress hunt?
+If you've been unfortunate enough to hear any of that nonsense about 'rules' for older brides: you shouldn’t wear white, you must cover your arms, etc. The truth is, that sort of thinking was out of date 20 years ago.
+It’s your day and you just need to find a wedding dress that you feel comfortable and confident in.

 NB: We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-Wedding Dresses For Older Brides: Top Tips To Follow
+Wedding Dresses for Older Brides: Our 7 Top Tips

 4. Sleeves or No Sleeves?